rubymonsters/ruby-for-beginners/source/03-learning_to_program.md

 managed to learn this ability and we can now use it.

-The point I am trying to make here is: When you last walked up the stairs you have been thinking about all sorts of things.
-Maybe you've been on the phone with someone, searched your keys in your pockets, and thought about looking for a nice introduction to programming online ... maybe you did all of this at the same time.
+The point I am trying to make here is: When you last walked up the stairs you were thinking about all sorts of things.
+Maybe you were on the phone with someone, searching for your keys in your pockets, and thinking about looking for a nice introduction to programming online ... maybe you did all of this at the same time.
 Whatever it was, you did not think about how exactly to bend your knees and ankles while trying to maintain your balance and get up to the next